-Whilst GIli Trawangan now holds a reputation as a party island, beneath the waters of the Gilis is pure tranquility.
-What's more, with year round temperatures of roughly 28 degrees, the waters are host to over 3500 species of biota.
+Whilst Gili Trawangan now holds a reputation as a party island, beneath the waters of the Gilis is pure tranquillity.
+What’s more, with year round temperatures of roughly 28 degrees, the waters are host to over 3500 species of biota.

 You’ll see everything from reef sharks, squid, lion fish, moray eels, snakes, rays, a huge array of coral and of course… loads of turtles!

-The magic of the Flores seas are no mystery.
+The magic of the Flores seas is no mystery.
 Landing in Labuan Bajo and exploring the surrounding waters is a treat for any diver.
 Especially those on a luxury liveaboard!

 This is a rare and amazing dive experience.
 It is known as a ‘historical underwater site’ due to the huge array of World War Two memorabilia, knick-knacks and wrecks found beneath the water.